microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-04.md

 For this challenge, you will need to complete the following high level tasks:

-- Create a URL ping availability test for your eShopOnWeb webpage.
+- Create a URL ping availability test
 - Enable server-side telemetry for eShopOnWeb.
 - Enable client-side telemetry for eShopOnWeb.
 - Test eShopOnWeb on the Development Server.